openlawteam/docs/docs/markup-language/README.md

 `: EthAddress` - indicates that a variable is an Ethereum address

+`: Image` - generates a clickable interface to upload and edit an image

 `: LargeText` - indicates that a variable is large text (corresponding to a text box where longer input is accepted)

 `: Number` - indicates that a variable is a number